U.S. Senate works to finish $1 trillion infrastructure bill - Up News Info

 Article content

-WASHINGTON — The U.S. Senate was pushing to finish work on a bipartisan, $1 trillion infrastructure bill late on Thursday, as leaders asked members to allow votes on a large number of amendments and final passage, lawmakers and aides said.
+WASHINGTON — The U.S. Senate on Thursday struggled to finish work on a bipartisan, $1 trillion infrastructure bill, as leaders negotiated behind the scenes on the best way to complete remaining amendments and move to a vote on passage.

 “People want to finish, and move on to the budget, and go home,” Republican Senator Cornyn told reporters.